 Sales and Inventory

-A retailer can register as a tobacconist with the local Board of Health if specialty tobacco products account for at least 85 percent of its total sales in the previous year.
-If the retailer has been in operation for less than a year, at least 85 percent of the retailer’s total inventory purchases or sales during that time period must relate to specialty tobacco products.
+- Specialty tobacco products must account for at least 85 per cent of its total sales in the previous year.
+If the retailer has been in operation for less than a year, at least 85 per cent of the retailer’s total inventory purchases or sales during that time period must relate to specialty tobacco products.

-The remaining up to 15 percent of the store’s revenues or inventory would have to be from cigarettes or other items reasonably associated with a tobacco product or branded with the name of the tobacconist or a brand of tobacco.
+- The remaining up to 15 per cent of the store’s revenues or inventory must be from cigarettes or other items reasonably associated with a tobacco product or branded with the name of the tobacconist or a brand of tobacco

 Exemption for Tobacconists